Stephen W. Keller Memorial Scholarship

 Accordingly the scholarship is a grant that must be used to support a student’s in-depth engagement with German or Greek culture, language, and life.

-- Participate in a German or Classics Abroad Program: The recipient must participate for a semester or a year in a Davidson-approved Classics Abroad program or in a Davidson-approved JYA (Junior Year Abroad) Germany program, or in another group or independent program normally in Germany or Greece or elsewhere in the classical world that is similar in experience, scope, and spirit to one of these Davidson programs.
+- Participate in a Study Abroad Program.
+The recipient must participate for a semester or a year in a Davidson-approved study abroad program in a German-speaking country or in another group or independent program normally in Germany or Greece or elsewhere in the classical world that is similar in experience, scope and spirit to a semester or year-long Davidson-approved program.
+Students who don't meet this condition must contact the Dean Rusk International Studies office before applying.

-- Undertake At Least One Additional Month of Independent Experiential Study: The recipient must use the grant to undertake at least a month of independent experiential study, travel, and engagement with local culture in Greece or Germany beyond the scheduled semester or two-semester academic program (in Greece, this month would normally follow the Classics Abroad semester in May and June; for JYA Germany, this month would normally take place during the March-April semester break); different programs with different calendars are acceptable pending approval.
+- Undertake at least one additional month of Independent Experiential Travel and Study.
+The recipient must use the grant to undertake at least a month of independent experiential study, travel, and engagement with local culture in Greece and/or Germany beyond the scheduled semester or two-semester academic program; different programs with different calendars are acceptable pending approval.

-- Connect with the Keller Family: The recipient must correspond with the Keller family (Stephen Keller’s widow Elena, and their children George and Kate; and with Stephen’s parents) before and after the scholarship period.
+- Connect with the Keller Family.
+The recipient must correspond with the Keller family (Stephen Keller’s widow Elena, and their children George and Kate) before and after the scholarship period.
+Ideally the recipient will visit with the Keller family in Xanthi, Greece.

 Something my host mom in Berlin said to me. . .stuck with me throughout my travels. . .
 She said, 'Ich glaube, du bist unsicher.
 Aber du hast es schon verdient.
 Du hast mehr Mut, als du denkst.
 Du darfst nicht im Zweifel sein.'
 My host mom was trying to tell me that I should refuse to doubt myself. . .I learned that there is no room for worry when you have places to see and cultures to dive into.